Alex Salmond remembered as ‘outstanding’ politician and ‘dear friend’ at funeral

 He said Mr Salmond was “the outstanding political figure in Scotland not just of his generation but for generations past and likely for generations to come”.

-Mr Salmond’s niece Christina Hendry told the service that in the period since his death, “we have felt the grief of a nation, and beyond”.
+Mr Salmond’s niece Christina Hendry told the service since his death, “we have felt the grief of a nation, and beyond”.

-Speaking at the service at Strichen Parish Church, which was attended only by family and close friends, she added: “For everyone in this room we have felt the loss differently.
+Speaking at the service at Strichen Parish Church, attended only by family and close friends, she added: “For everyone in this room we have felt the loss differently.

 “Uncle Alex was an important person to many, but to us he was a husband, a brother, an uncle, a colleague and a dear friend.”